Katherine-Holland/PP1-Finance-First/README.md

 I created two buttons on the 'Homepage' and a button on the 'Sign Up' page.
 The buttons change colour on hover and the text also switches colour.
 I feel visually this helps the user to navigate the site easily.

 ### Videos
+I added two videos that explained the two financial products I had selected for this website- Junior ISAs and Junior SIPPs.
+I set the videos to mute which I felt was best practice and embedded them into the page, the links to YouTube also opened in a seperate window.

 ### Images